It won't be long now until we get our first proper frost. And that means it's time to get our homes ready for the cold snap.

 Make sure there are no loose or missing roof tiles or cracks in the walls, that your drains are clear and working and that your TV aerial is firmly fixed.

 Put away those flimsy sheets and bring out cosy bedding - a winter-weight duvet, snuggly throws and comfy cushions.
 Check out our bedding range online.
 Want to be extra-snug?
 Consider investing in an electric blanket – you can pick up one in store.

 Get your kitchen winter-ready

-Bring out the slow cooker and stockpile the freezer with hearty stews, curries and soups.
-Having a fully stocked kitchen means that you won't have to make a trip to the supermarket on an icy cold day!
+Bring out the slow cooker and stockpile the freezer with hearty dishes like soups and casseroles.
+Having a fully-stocked kitchen means not having to venture out to the supermarket in the hail or sleet – win!